Stradek/QuakeStrainer/README.md

 - Develop my own toolkit for modding games:
 - Implement basic hacks like for: unlimitted ammo, god mode, all weapons unlocked etc
 - Be able to use hacks by injecting DLL
-- Create script for patching binary with my trainer:
+- TBD: Create script for patching binary with my trainer:
-  - Not decided yet if I want to patch code in memory or patch game executable file
+  - Not decided yet if I want to patch code in memory or create game executable file patcher.